DarrenFok/ENSC429_Group3/README.md

 3. From `<project directory>\scripts`, run the following command:
 `python isolate_vocals.py <input .wav file path> <optional output.wav file path>`
-    - if no output path is specified, output.wav will be output where `isolate_vocals.py` is located
+    - if no output path is specified, output.wav will be output in directory where `isolate_vocals.py` is located